RobertDeSonier/RoBlog/_posts/2018-08-06-Scripting the Day Away.md

 This is where you have the freedom to customize when your script will run.
 You can even run it every time you log into your computer.

-After this, I no longer have to worry about the mundane process of linking my Pull Requests to my User Stories.
+After this, I no longer have to even think about the mundane process of linking my Pull Requests to my User Stories.

 Now, if only I could write a script for my mundane tasks in real life. #MowinTheLawnInTexas